A Free E-Newsletter for Friends of Japan & Teachers of Japanese

 We invite you to attend our matinee every Wednesday at noon as well as special showings on select dates.
 The JAPANEMA matinee series will be on 9/5, 9/12, 9/19, and 9/26 for the month of September.
 For the first JAPANEMA special series, we will be showing Cast Me If You Can on Wednesday, September 26th (7:00PM) at JFLA Hall.

 In conjunction with our Open House, we will be hosting the photo exhibition titled "Nippon Through My Eyes."
 This collection features photos taken by the 32 participants who took part in the 2012 JET Memorial Invitation Program, which was a two week study tour of Japan.
-For many of the students, this was their first time to Japan and experiencing the country whose language they have been studying for several years.
+For many of the students, this was their first time to Japan and experiencing the country whose language they have been studying.

 We had our Open House on Thursday, August 30th, at our new Information Center on the Miracle Mile and had over 650 guests come through our doors.
 Throughout the day we had a consistent flow of visitors with some special guests arriving late in the afternoon for a reception including The Honorable Jun Niimi, Consul General of Japan in Los Angeles; Kamilla Blanche, Deputy of Arts & Culture from the Los Angeles City Council District 4; and Councilwoman Jan Perry from the Los Angeles City Council District 9.
 We would like to thank Joe and Etsuko Price for their Showa and Taisho era bamboo basket displays; Kimono Agency - Suehiro for lending us their Kimono and Obi displays; Mike Penny for his original shamisen performance; Ikenobo Ikebana Society of Los Angeles, Ohara school of Ikebana Los Angeles Chapter, Shofu-Ryu, and Sogetsu Ikebana Los Angeles Branch for providing the beautiful Ikebana arrangements; and finally for our many supporters who came out to see our new Information Center.
 We hope you will continue to visit us to benefit from our resources and also to learn more about Japan.